svanderbleek/the-working-programmers-guide-to-working-programs/README.md

   * On Constructor Rewrite Systems and the Lambda-Calculus
 * proof
   * Learning logic and proof with an Interactive Theorem Prover https://www.andrew.cmu.edu/user/avigad/Papers/learning_logic_and_proof.pdf
+  * Towards a practical programming language based on dependent type theory

 ## Algorithms